bbbbbbzhou/COS-Net/README.md

     │   └── ...
     └──

-Please refer to the above data directory setup to prepare you data, and please carefully ead the comments for the file contents.
+Please refer to the above data directory setup to prepare you data, and please carefully ead the comments for the file contents. \
 The one-shot training and testing process use cnt.py / data.npy / data_seg.npy files.
-Our dataloader will split the first 1-14 classes as training class and 15-22 classes as testing class.
+Our dataloader will split the first 1-14 classes as training class and 15-22 classes as testing class. \
-The segmentation testing process use testtom_vol_nn.npy files
+The segmentation testing process use testtom_vol_nn.npy files.

 ### To Run Our Code
 - Train and Test the one-shot model